jla-gardner/graph-pes/docs/source/cli/graph-pes-train.rst

     args        Config files and command line specifications.
                 Config files should be YAML (.yaml/.yml) files.
-                Command line specifications should be in the form nested^key=value.
+                Command line specifications should be in the form nested/key=value.
 Final config is built up from these items in a left to right manner, with later items taking precedence over earlier ones in the case of conflicts.
+The data2objects package is used to resolve references and create objects directly from the config dictionary.

     optional arguments:
     -h, --help  show this help message and exit